 Informal learning is a conscious process

-Informal learning aims at problem-solving or action
+Informal learning aims for problem-solving or actions

-Dynamization and digitization of the working world
+Dynamization and digitalization of the working world

 Relevance of informally acquired knowledge in the workplace